xiahualiu/MyBlog/content/posts/2020-01-30-Matrix-Multiplication.md

 ## Multivariate Guassian Distribution Maximum Likelihood Estimate

-So in the end, I want to calculate the MLE for a multivariate guassian distribution model with all the things discussed in this post, I hope you can enjoy it as much as I do!
+In the end, I want to show you how to calculate the MLE for a multivariate guassian distribution model with all the stuff discussed in this post, I really hope you can enjoy it as much as I do!

 #### Problem: